alteral/alteral.github.io/_pages/about.md

 Psst, I have some breathtaking notes with a focus on Mobile about automation testing, CI/CD, and security things for future me.

-Although it’s worth confessing they probably might be both useful and time-saving, so feel free to grab any also for your needs *(:*
+They might be quite useful and time-saving, so feel free to grab any also for your needs *(:*